Subbuteo Tribute Website.

 Subbuteo Football Clones in the 21st Century.

-With Subbuteo's own production very much a stop-start affair, the field was open for smaller more dynamic companies to offer specific table soccer products to targeted groups, be it players or collectors.
+In the 2000s, Subbuteo's own production has been very much a stop-start affair, so the field was open for smaller more dynamic companies to offer specific table soccer products to targeted groups, be it players or collectors.
 Most of these products have lead to full editions of the game.
 Some of these companies I have spun out into full pages, and some are currently restricted to this list.

 Giving this page a thorough spring-clean and update in 2020, it occurred to me just how many of the now established clones were originally produced due to two events.
 The exclusive distribution deal by Astrobase and Subbuteoworld for Parodi's licenced Subbuteo in 2003-04 led directly to Santiago and Superfooty.
 Hasbro's refusal to renew this licence in 2005, caused the return of Zëugo, and the introduction of Soccer 3D.

 Although the Stefan Corda company and the Tchaaa4 range do not have full boxed editions, both are included here because they both produce their own playing figures, and both are changing the look of the game in ways other base or accessory manufacturers are not. (in my view anyway).

 Once again, I am shocked to find that my website has lived through all of this era, and once again my own reputation as a Subbuteo historian takes a bit of a battering.
 I did not make a note of all the release dates, or important events as they happened.
 In this regard, the internet proves to be quite ephemeral, and perhaps only the long lived Subbuteo Independent Forum has contemporary records that are helpful.